QDFlow: A Python package for physics simulations of quantum dot devices: Physics simulation

 \subsection{Nanowire model}

 \texttt{QDFlow} employs a 1D physics model in which charges are assumed to be confined to a linear nanowire that lies along the $x$-axis.
 The ends of the nanowire are connected to electron reservoirs, and a bias voltage can be applied between them.
 Electrostatic gates are positioned at a height $h$ below the $x\!y$-plane, and are modeled as infinite cylindrical conductors with central axis parallel to the $y$-axis, as shown in Fig. \ref{fig:model}(a).
-Gates biased to low potential act as plunger gates, while those biased to high potential act as barrier gates (for positive charge carriers, with the convention reversed for negative carriers).
+The arrangement makes our nanowire model a hybrid between a true nanowire device and other QD device architectures.
+Gates biased to low potential act as plunger gates, while those biased to high potential act as barrier gates (for positive charge carriers; the convention is reversed for negative carriers).

 The plunger and barrier gates define an electrostatic potential $V(x)$, where $x$ is the distance along the nanowire.
 Note that because we are using a 1D model, we are only concerned with the potential along the $x$-axis.
 The potential at a distance $r$ from the center of a single cylindrical gate (in the absence of other gates) can be expressed as the potential of a screened line charge: